 - Whenever cannibals are on the brink of starvation, Heaven, in its infinite mercy, sends them a fat missionary.
 (Oscar Wilde)

 - Constant company wears out its welcome.

 - A frog can't empty its stomach by vomiting.
 To empty its stomach contents, a frog throws up its stomach first, so the stomach is dangling out of its mouth.
 Then the frog uses its forearms to dig out all of the stomach's contents and then swallows the stomach back down again.

 - A completely blind chameleon will still take on the colours (colors ) of its environment.

 Never Ever Write It's (The Easiest Way to Get It Right)It's a bit severe fix, but you could get away with never writing it's.

 Instead of writing it's, write the full version (i.e., it is or it has).
 If you cannot (because your sentence does not make sense), then use its.

-As covered here, apostrophes are used to show possession.
+Why Is There Confusion?Apostrophes are used to show possession.
 For example, the possessive form of dog is dog's (as in the dog's teeth).